MIRIPP/VaccumCleanBot-Arduino/README.md

 - Wire the components like shown in the Wiring Diagram
 - Upload the code to your Arduino board

-For manual driving:
-- Install the "Bluetooth RC Controller" App on your Phone
+- Install the "Bluetooth RC Controller" App on your Phone (only for manual driving)
-- Connect your Phone via Bluetooth to the HC05 Moduel
+- Connect your Phone via Bluetooth to the HC05 Moduel  (only for manual driving)

 ## Wiring Diagram